 [END FIGURE 6.20 HERE]

-Surface ozone increases continuously until 2050 across most regions in SSP3-7.0 and SSP5-8.5, (Turnock et al., 2020), particularly over Eastern Asia, Southern Asia, Middle East, Africa and South East Asia and developping Pacific where this increase can reach and even exceed 5 ppb for annual mean averaged over land areas (Figure 6.20).
-After 2050, surface ozone concentrations decrease in SSP5-8.5, reaching levels below there 2005-2014 levels in most regions but and level off or continue to increase under SSP3-7.0.
-This increase in surface ozone in the SSP5-8.5 scenario occurs despite emissions decrease of several ozone precursors because of is due to CH4 emissions increase until about 2080 in the absence of climate mitigation.
-Ozone decreases over all regions in response to strong emissions mitigation in SSP1-1.9 and SSP1-2.6 (Turnock et al., 2020), with decreases of 5 to10 ppb as soon as 2030 in North America, Europe, Eurasia, Eastern Asia, Middle East and Southern Asia in their annual means over land areas .
-In most regions surface ozone is reduced slightly or remains near present day values in the middle of the road scenario, SSP2-4.5.
-In 2100, the largest differences in surface ozone changes across the scenarios occur for the Middle East, Southern Asia and Eastern Asia with differences ranging up to 40 ppb between SSP3-7.0 and SSP1-1.9 at the end of the century.
-Despite discrepancies in the magnitude of changes, especially over North America, Europe, Eurasia, Eastern Asia and Southern Asia, the models are in high agreement regarding the signs of the changes with are thus assessed as of high confidence.
+Surface ozone increases continuously until 2050 across most regions in SSP3-7.0 and SSP5-8.5, (Turnock et al., 2020), particularly over Eastern Asia, Southern Asia, the Middle East, Africa, Southeast Asia and the developing Pacific, where this increase can reach and even exceed 5 ppb for annual mean averaged over land areas (Figure 6.20).
+After 2050, surface ozone concentrations decrease in SSP5-8.5, reaching levels below their 2005–2014 levels in most regions, but level off or continue to increase under SSP3-7.0.
+This increase in surface ozone in the SSP5-8.5 scenario occurs despite an emissions decrease of several ozone precursors because of is due to CH4 emissions increase until about 2080 in the absence of climate mitigation.
+Ozone decreases over all regions in response to strong emissions mitigation in SSP1-1.9 and SSP1-2.6 (Turnock et al., 2020), with decreases of 5 to10 ppb as soon as 2030 in North America, Europe, Eurasia, East Asia, the Middle East and South Asia in their annual means over land areas .
+In most regions surface ozone is reduced slightly or remains near present-day values in the middle-of-the-road scenario, SSP2-4.5.
+In 2100, the largest differences in surface ozone changes across the scenarios occur for the Middle East, South Asia and East Asia with differences ranging up to 40 ppb between SSP3-7.0 and SSP1-1.9 at the end of the century.
+Despite discrepancies in the magnitude of changes, especially over North America, Europe, Eurasia, East Asia and South Asia, the models are in high agreement regarding the signs of the changes which are thus assessed as of high confidence.

-The strong abatement of ozone precursor emissions (except those of CH4) (SSP3-7.0-lowSLCF-highCH4) lead to a decrease of global average surface ozone by 15% (6 ppb) between 2015 and 2055 (Allen et al., 2020) and ozone decreases in all regions except Southern Asia.
-However, this decrease is two times larger when CH4 emissions are abated simultaneously (SSP3-7.0-lowSLCF-lowCH4), underlying the importance of methane emission reduction as an important lever to reduce ozone pollution (high confidence) (see also 6.6.4).
+The strong abatement of ozone precursor emissions (except those of CH4; SSP3-7.0-lowSLCF-highCH4) lead to a decrease of global average surface ozone by 15% (6 ppb) between 2015 and 2055 (Allen et al., 2020), and ozone decreases in all regions except South Asia.
+However, this decrease is two times larger when CH4 emissions are abated simultaneously (SSP3-7.0-lowSLCF-lowCH4), underlying the importance of methane emission reduction as an important lever to reduce ozone pollution (high confidence) (Section 6.6.4).

 [START FIGURE 6.21 HERE]